namizz/A2SV-internship-Job-card-project/README.md

 # Job Listing Application

-This project is part of a task series aimed at teaching core web development skills.
-From Task 6 onwards, you'll build and enhance a fully functional job listing application using React and Tailwind CSS.

 ## Project Description

 This application displays a list of job opportunities in card format.
 Clicking on a job shows its detailed description on a separate page.
 The layout and UI were built using Tailwind CSS and React, with data sourced from a JSON file.